McDonald's: We tried 5 burgers that are unique to Spain - Breaking Latest News

 McExtreme BBQ Bourbon Egg: This bite was delicious.
 Tristan Filges

-Conclusion: Because of the different ingredients, you won’t get bored in your mouth.
+Conclusion: Because of the different ingredients, it never gets boring in the mouth.
 In addition, the spicy barbecue sauce is very tasty – it goes perfectly with the smoked cheese and fried onions.
 I think: This burger should also be offered in Germany.

 read too